IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 ### Partition revocation and assignment

 Partition assignment and revocation is done by Kafka.
 The client is notified by callbacks about these events whithin the call of the `poll` API of the KafkaConsumer - and only then. `onPartitionsRevoked` is always followed by `onPartitionsAssigned` with the newly assigned partitions. `onPartitionsRevoked` is always called *before* partitions are unassigned.
-When partitions are revoked, the Kafka consumer (part of the kafka client) forgets its assignment and all fetch offsets of the partitions being revoked.
+When partitions are revoked, the Kafka consumer (part of the kafka client) forgets its assignment and all current fetch positions of the partitions being revoked.

 #### Partition revocation

 `onPartitionsRevoked` is ignored when the client has just subscribed, or after reset to initial state or to a checkpoint.
 Otherwise, a reset of the consistent region is initiated by the operator:
 - The message queue is cleared, so that tuple submission stops
-- A stop polling event is submitted to the event queue, which lets the operator stop polling for new messages.
+- A stop polling event is asynchronously submitted to the event queue, which lets the operator stop polling for new messages when the `onPartitionsRevoked` - `onPartitionsAssigned` sequence within the current `poll` invocation is processed.
 Letting the operator stop polling avoids that the callbacks are called again before the reset event is processed.
-- If the state of the region is *not* `RESETTING`, a reset of the consistent region is triggered asynchronous.
+- The consistent region reset is triggered in *force mode*. *Force mode* resets the consecutive reset counter.
 - The state of the client changes to CR_RESET_PENDING.
 - `onPartitionsAssigned` with the new partition assignment is always called back after `onPartitionsRevoked` within the context of the current poll.
 - When it comes to the consistent region reset, the operator places a reset event into the event queue.
 This event is